 Gold has the unique ability to derive intrinsic value from its scarcity, and consensus value, rather than being an asset whose value depends on other assets.
 This uniqueness makes gold a very attractive asset class.

-Gold ETFs have price movement independent from most other assets listed on a stock index.
-In general, correlation between gold and the stock market and other equities is very low.
+Gold ETFs have price movements that are independent of most other assets listed on a stock index.
+In general, the correlation between gold and the stock market, and other equities is very low.
 As such, experienced investors add gold to their portfolio to provide useful diversification.
-In times of a stock market downturn, gold exhibits little correlation to adverse conditions.
+In times of a stock market downturn, gold exhibits little correlation with adverse conditions.

 Having an investment portfolio that consists of stocks and bonds can be very rewarding in a favorable market.
-However, in a negative market, the importance of gold to your portfolio goes up considerably.
+However, in a negative market, the importance of gold to your portfolio increases considerably.

-An outright economic crisis like the 2008 financial meltdown is obviously a prime example of a doomsday scenario for stocks.
-For example, the stock price of a leading Wall Street bank, Bear Stearns, fell from about $50 to $2 in just a week of trading.
-In general, the financial crisis was a boom for gold as prices went toward the $2,000 by 2011.
+An outright economic crisis such as the 2008 financial meltdown is a prime example of a doomsday scenario for stocks.
+To illustrate, the stock price of a leading Wall Street bank, Bear Stearns, fell from about $50 to $2 in just a week of trading.
+In general, the financial crisis was a boom for gold as prices went toward the $2,000 level by 2011.